Go Ad-Free

 Will Precious Saffron Save Your Eyesight?

-Some scientific studies back up a reader's claim that saffron supplements can help keep macular degeneration from running rampant.
+Some scientific studies back up a reader's claim that saffron supplements can help keep macular degeneration under control.

 A diagnosis of a chronic condition that could lead to a severely diminished quality of life is terrifying.
 Age-related macular degeneration (AMD) can result in a significant loss of vision.
 Consequently, people who learn they have this condition often look for ways to mitigate its effects.
 We heard from one reader who discovered that saffron, a precious spice in every sense of the term, might help.
 People would take it in addition to established prescription treatments and specific vitamins.